-PSYH 502.
-Theories of Counseling & Psychotherapy.
-(3)
+PSYH 502: Theories of Counseling & Psychotherapy, (3).
 A comprehensive review of fundamental concepts in personality theories and their applications to counseling and psychopathology, with special focus on explicating the relationship between theory and practice.
-Key elements, and concepts; identifying the strengths and limitations of each of the major theories, as well as commonalities and divergences among them.
+Key elements and concepts are identifying the strengths and limitations of each of the major theories, as well as commonalities and divergences among them.
 The course will help students formulate an initial personal theory of counseling from which to build as they evolve through the program.
-Exploration of Psychoanalytic, Behavioral, Person Centered, Gestalt, Cognitive, and Perceptual-phenomenological theories are among the course foci.
+Exploration of Psychoanalytic, Behavioral, Person Centered, Gestalt, Cognitive, and Perceptual-phenomenological theories are among the course focus.
+Cross-listed with COUN 502.

-PSYH 503.
-Techniques of Counseling & Psychotherapy.
-(3)
+PSYH 503: Techniques of Counseling/Psychotherapy, (3).
 Intensive focus on the development of individual counseling skills through readings, discussion, experiential exercises, and feedback on skill development.
 Reviews of videotaped interviews enhance self-observation skills and understanding of therapeutic process.
 Prerequisites: PSYH 502 and PSYH 520.
-Cross-listed as COUN 503.
+Cross-listed with COUN 503.

-PSYH 505.
-Foundations of Chemical Dependency I. (4)
+PSYH 505: Foundations of Chemical Dependency I, (F) (S) (4).
 Introduction to the foundations of the alcohol and drug abuse rehabilitation field.
 Emphasis on the roles and responsibilities of the addictions counselor.
-Focus is on the first six of the twelve core functions: screening, intake, orientation, assessment, treatment planning, and basic counseling skills.
+Focus is on the first six of the 12 core functions: screening, intake, orientation, assessment, treatment planning, and basic counseling skills.
 Interactive work is stressed.

-PSYH 506.
-Foundations of Chemical Dependency II.
-(4)
+PSYH 506: Foundations of Chemical Dependency II, (F) (S) (4).
 Introduction to the foundations of the alcohol and drug abuse rehabilitation field.
 Emphasis on the roles and responsibilities of the addictions counselor.
-Focus is on the last six of the twelve core functions: case management, crisis intervention, client education, referral, reports and recordkeeping, and consultation with other professionals in regard to client treatment and services.
-Interactive work is stressed. : Prerequisites: PSYH 505 for PSYH 506
+Focus is on the last six of the 12 core functions: case management, crisis intervention, client education, referral, reports and recordkeeping, and consultation with other professionals in regard to client treatment and services.
+Interactive work is stressed.
+Prerequisite: PSYH 505.

-PSYH 507.
-Ethical Issues in Chemical Dependency Treatment.
-(1)

-Introduce students to the ethical issues involved in chemical dependency treatment.
-Special attention will be given to the epidemiology of HIV/AIDS, hepatitis, tuberculosis and sexually transmitted diseases that frequently infect people who use drugs or who are chemically dependent.
+PSYH 507: Ethical Issues in Chemical Dependency Treatment, (1).
+Introduces students to the ethical issues involved in chemical dependency treatment.
+Special attention will be given to the epidemiology of HIV/AIDS, hepatitis, tuberculosis, and sexually transmitted diseases that frequently infect people who use drugs or who are chemically dependent.
 Students will examine treatment options and prevention strategies.
 The ethical and legal issues that impact infected individuals as well as the larger community will be explored.
 Students are expected to demonstrate respect for the client and an appreciation of individual and cultural differences, including sexual orientation.
 They are also expected to explore their own attitudes and biases about HIV/AIDS and infectious diseases.

-PSYH 510.
-Psychology of Addictions.
-(3)
+PSYH 510: Psychology of Addictions, (S) (3).
 Major emphasis on factors determining the development of addictions, including physiological, emotional, cognitive, and behavioral dimensions of the addictive process.
-Also emphasizes intervention and treatment strategies for the various types of chemical dependency and substance abuse.
+Also emphasizes intervention and treatment strategies for various types of chemical dependency and substance abuse.
+Crosslisted with COUN 510.

-PSYH 511.
-Advanced Developmental Psychology.
-(3).
+PSYH 511: Advanced Developmental Psychology, (F) (3).
 An intensive exploration of the current state of research and theory as applied to human development across the lifespan.
-Although this course outlines the latest findings on developmental changes that occur from birth to eighteen, strongest emphasis will be placed upon adult development and changes that are a product of the aging processes.
-Developmental issues germane to counseling and the helping professions will be emphasized, along with in-depth discussions of developmental research from primary source material.
+Although this course outlines the latest findings on developmental changes that occur from birth to 18, strongest emphasis will be placed upon adult development and changes that are a product of the aging processes.
+Developmental issues relevant to counseling and the helping professions will be emphasized, along with in-depth discussions of developmental research from primary source material.
+Cross-listed with COUN 511.

-PSYH 512.
-Statistics for Mental Health Professionals.
-(3)

-This course examines descriptive and inferential statistics with the emphasis on understanding fundamental concepts and applying data-analytic techniques to psychological studies and mental health literature.
+PSYH 512: Statistics for Mental Health Professionals, (F) (3).
+The course examines descriptive and inferential statistics with the emphasis on understanding fundamental concepts and applying data-analytic techniques to psychological studies and mental health literature.
 Students will gain the knowledge necessary for conducting psychological research activities, reviewing the literature, and understanding statistical tests and data analysis.